 1. Overview

-This series of codelabs (self-paced, hands-on tutorials) aims to help a Cloud serverless developer, modernize apps by guiding them through one or more migrations, primarily moving away from legacy services.
-Doing so make apps more portable and gives developers a greater variety of service options and flexibility, enabling you to integrate with Google Cloud products more easily, use a wider range of supported services such as leveraging other Cloud compute platforms, and support newer language releases.
-While initially focusing on our earliest users, primarily Google App Engine (standard environment) developers, this series will broaden to include modernizing apps running on other serverless platforms.
+The Serverless Migration Station series of codelabs (self-paced, hands-on tutorials) and related videos aim to help Google Cloud serverless developers modernize their appications by guiding them through one or more migrations, primarily moving away from legacy services.
+Doing so makes your apps more portable and gives you more options and flexibility, enabling you to integrate with and access a wider range of Cloud products and more easily upgrade to newer language releases.
+While initially focusing on the earliest Cloud users, primarily App Engine (standard environment) developers, this series is broad enough to include other serverless platforms like Cloud Functions and Cloud Run, or elsewhere if applicable.

 Previously, developers were required to migrate from App Engine's legacy "bundled services" like Datastore and Memcache before they could upgrade language versions, two potentially challenging endeavors back-to-back.
 By making many of the key bundled services available in the 2nd-generation App Engine service, developers can now port their apps to the latest runtimes while continuing to use (most of) the bundled services.
 This codelab walks you through upgrading a sample app from Python 2 to 3 while maintaining use of the Datastore bundled service (via the App Engine NDB library).
 Use of most bundled services only require a minor update to the code as will be covered in this tutorial, but there are others requiring more extensive changes; these will be covered by "Part 2," a follow-up module and codelab.